 Jain, born Jeanne Galice, is a child of the world.
-Growing up in a musical family who moved around a lot, Jeanne soaked in a lot of the world into her identity over the years.
-Each place she had lived in (Congo, Dubai, France, just to name a few) had an influence on her music but Pointe-Noire, in Congo-Brazzaville, where she spent her early teen years, “was particularly important for her development as an artist” she told NPR once.
-This love of Africa poured out in Zanaka, her first album, the one that got her noticed and can still be heard on her most recent album Souldier in some better than average commercials.
+Growing up in a musical family that moved around often Jeanne soaked in a lot of the world into her identity over the years.
+Each place she had lived in (Congo, Dubai, France, just to name a few) had an influence on her music but Pointe-Noire, in Congo-Brazzaville where she spent her early teen years, “was particularly important for her development as an artist,” she told NPR once.
+This love for Africa poured out in Zanaka, her first album, can still be heard on her new album Souldier, and some better than average commercials.

-Some time at the age of 7, while living in South of France, Jeanne was passing a music class in a school hallway when the noise caught her attention: “The idea of tapping on “stuff” to make sounded sounded cool” to her so she begun learning music through rhythm.
-Two years later, Jeanne’s family moved to Dubai, a drastic change to say the least, but she embraced the change and the culture through music and learned to play darbuka, Arabic procession.
+Some time at the age of 7, while living in South of France, Jeanne was walking by a music class in a school hallway when the sound of the drums caught her attention: “The idea of tapping on stuff to make sound sounded cool” to her so she begun learning music through rhythm.
+Two years later, Jeanne’s family moved to Dubai, a drastic change to say the least, but she embraced the change and the culture through music and learned to play darbuka, an Arabic percussion instrument.
 This was very different from European music, it’s a binary rhythm, something new in her young repertoire.
 But it is not until Congo that she begun to develop her personal style, where a few years later in Pointe-Noire she met a rapper in school who introduced her to his crew.
 She wasn’t doing rap (yet) and was mostly influenced by rumba and the traditional music of Congo.
-All of these rhythmic sounds and voices woke up a desire to “mix things up” with her own music.
+Soon enough, all of these rhythmic sounds and voices woke up a desire to “mix things up” with her own music.

-Here, through the crew, she met a local producer, Mr Flash, who helped her build a home recording studio and taught her how to self-produce and share music on MySpace.
+Here, through the crew, she met a local producer, Mr Flash, who helped her build a home recording studio and taught Jeanne how to self-produce and share music on MySpace.
 The internet opened new doors for Jeanne and the team who discovered her at that time – producer and manager – is still her team today.
-But at the time Jeanne was only 17 and uncertain about making music for a living.
+But back then Jeanne was only 17 and uncertain about making music for a living.
 She’s already moved a lot and knew how tiering the life of an artist could be so she studied to be a graphic designer in Paris.
 A year into art school Jeanne had a realization: “I had no time left to make music so I was really sad about that.”
-She quit school and took up a life of music with a team that patiently waited for her to get to that decision.
+She quit school and took up a life of music with the team that patiently waited for her to get to that decision.

 ” You can learn so much through music, from other people and other cultures, I’d like to keep learning about all the different styles and finding ways to make them my own.